Mohamed5550/Introduction-to-Algorithms/Course notes/Chapter 24.md

 - **Convergence property:**

     If $s \ to \ u \rarr v$ is a shortest path in $G$, then when $u.d = δ(s, u)$ before the relaxation of $(u, v)$, then $v.d = δ(s, v)$ this relaxation

+## Bellman-Form algorithm

+- It relaxes all the edges $v$ times, this ensures that some order of them will be the shortest path by the `convergence property`

+## Single source shortes path in DAG

+- sort them topologically then they will imply the `convergence property`

+## Dijkstra

+-